Bismarrck/tensoralloy/README.md

 # TensorAlloy

-**TensorAlloy** is a TensorFlow based machine learning framework for metal alloys. **TensorAlloy** builds direct computation graph from atomic positions to total energy.
-Thus, atomic forces and the virial stress tensor can be derived by the **AutoGrad** module of TensorFlow directly.
+**TensorAlloy** is a TensorFlow based machine learning framework for alloys.

 ## 1. Requirements